Shroud is currently one of the most renowned faces in the world of live game streaming.

 Besides that, he already lived that PRO/streamer lifestyle.
 He further explained that when he was a full-time CSGO pro for Cloud 9 and a streamer, he had no time for himself.
 And in the long run, it is just a recipe for creator burnout.
 Since he is already living the dream life of playing video games to earn money, he is reluctant to leave this life behind to compete in VALORANT.

 However, the competitiveness in him wants to complete in VALOARNT.
-Therefore he kind of has to restrain himself from playing VALORANT too competitively.
-To Shroud VALORANT can’t be enjoyed casually cause of his affinity towards being competitive.
-This along with the fact that there is no causal mode in VALORANT as of yet to just sit back and relax.
+Therefore, he kind of has to restrain himself from playing VALORANT too competitively.
+To Shroud, VALORANT can’t be enjoyed casually cause of his affinity towards being competitive.
+This, along with the fact that there is no causal mode in VALORANT as of yet, to just sit back and relax.